 Comment.
 Section 1391.2 modifies the "all contingencies" approach under the rule against perpetuities by excluding from .consideration those contingencies that have been eliminated by events occurring between the creation and the exercise of the power.
-Suppose, for example, that A devises \$100,000 to a trustee, B, B is to pay the income to A's children C and D for life.
-Thereafter, the corpus of each half is to be distributed as appointed by C and D, respectively, among the lineal descendants of A (excluding \underline{C} and \underline{D}). \underline{C} has children, \underline{E} and \underline{F} , both conceived prior to the creation of the power, and has never had another child.
+Suppose, for example, that A devises \$100,000 to a trustee, B; B is to pay the income to A's children C and D for life.
+Thereafter, the corpus of each half is to be distributed as appointed by $\underline{C}$ and $\underline{D}$ , respectively, among the lineal descendants of $\underline{A}$ (excluding C and D).
+C has children, E and F, both conceived prior to the creation of the power, and has never had another child.
 On his death, C appoints by will to his children for life and, after the death of the survivor, among his lineal descendents per capita.
-Viewed from the time of the creation of the original power by \underline{A} , the rule against perpetuities has been violated; the limitation might run for more than the lives in being, plus twenty-one years, because C might have additional children.
+Viewed from the time of the creation of the original power by $\underline{A}$ , the rule against perpetuities has been violated; the limitation might run for more than the lives in being, plus twenty-one years, because C might have additional children.
 However, the limitation is completely effective under Section 1391.2 because the children of C were all conceived prior to the creation of the power and will serve as lives in being for the operation of the rule.
 If, on the other hand, E had been born after the creation of the power, the limitation would have been invalid because it exceeds the permissible period in any event.

 This is the accepted rule of the common law.
-See Restatement of Property § 392(a)(1940); Minot v.
-Paine, 230 Mass.
-514, 120 N.E.
-167 (1918).
+See Restatement of Property § 392(a)(1944).
 It is also the established rule in California.
 See Estate of Bird, 225 Cal.
 App.2d 196, 37 Cal.
 Rptr.
 288 (1964).
-Section 1391.2 is substantially the same as New York Estates, Powers and Trust Law Section 10-8.3 (1967) and Michigan Statutes Annotated Section 26.155(117) (Supp.
-1968).
+Section 1391.2 is substantially the same as New York Estates, Powers and Trusts Law Section 10-8.3 (1967) and Michigan Statutes Annotated Section 26.155(117)(Supp.
+1967).